Discover

 - help with your mental health, such as cognitive behavioural therapy (CBT)

-You don’t need to wait for your periods to stop before speaking to your doctor.
+You don’t need to wait for your periods to stop before speaking to your doctor or taking HRT.

 Pregnancy is still possible if you’re experiencing the perimenopause.
 However, it’s much less likely because you’re not ovulating as frequently.

-If you don’t want to become pregnant, you should continue using contraception until your doctor says it’s safe to stop.
-The right contraceptive for you depends on your age, symptoms and needs, so talk to your doctor about your options.
+If you don’t want to become pregnant, you should use contraception until your doctor says it’s safe to stop.
+The right contraceptive for you depends on your age, symptoms and needs.
+Talk to your doctor about your options.

 Preparing for the menopause